If you’re new to Magento, read on for tips on getting started with the platform.

-In 2015, while the Magento platform keeps growing rapidly as the number one platform for eCommerce ventures, many retailers, business owners and entrepreneurs are seeking to take their business to the next level with Magento.
+Magento keeps growing rapidly as the number one platform for eCommerce ventures.
+Many retailers, business owners and entrepreneurs are seeking to take their business to the next level with Magento.

 Whether you’re migrating an existing store or starting a new one from scratch, if you’re not a practicing Magento developer, starting out with Magento will require a learning curve as well as a good developer by your side.